electron/electron/docs/api/native-image.md

 ## Class: NativeImage

-A native wrapper for images such as tray, dock, and application icons.
+> Natively wrap images such as tray, dock, and application icons.

 ### Instance Methods